 A brain injury not only severely affects the victim, it also seriously impacts their family and other loved ones.
 Brain injuries are life-altering to all involved and can change a family's future.
-If a family member or other loved one has suffered a brain injury due to the negligence of a medical professional, you have grounds for a medical malpractice lawsuit.
+If a family member or other loved one has suffered a brain injury due to the negligence of a medical professional in New York, you have grounds for a medical malpractice lawsuit.
 Your first step in recovering compensation for the injury is to consult an experienced NY brain damage attorney.

 The esteemed legal team at the New York City law office of Wingate, Russotti, Shapiro, Moses & Halperin, LLP has represented the families of brain injury victims for over 50 years.
 We have recovered hundreds of millions of dollars on behalf of our clients.
 Your road to recovery begins with a call to our office at (212) 986-7353 for a free consultation.

 Medical negligence leading to brain injury can take many forms, including:

 - Early life injuries: The competent care of a trained obstetrician is vital to the healthy delivery of an infant.
 An obstetrician is responsible for testing and accurate diagnoses during pregnancy, competent techniques and decisions during delivery, and the early life care of an infant.
 Poor decisions by a physician during the prenatal, natal, and postnatal phases of a pregnancy can result in brain damage, leading to cerebral palsy, retardation, and other birth defects.